On the concentration of large deviations for fat tailed distributions, with application to financial data

-Majumdar, Evans and Zia \cite{satya} generalize this derivation for generic energy of the form $H\{\underline n\}=\sum_{i=1}^N F(n_i)$ with $F(n)/n\to 0$ as $n\to\infty$ and derive exact and asymptotic results for the rate function and for the pdf of the mass $n_i$.
-Their results provide a detailed description of LDT for i.i.d. variables with fat tailed distribution, to which we refer the interested reader.
-Besides describing the case of different distributions, Ref. \cite{satya} also discusses the case where the Law of Large Numbers and the Central Limit Theorem do not hold, i.e. $Q(x)\sim x^{-\gamma}$ with $1<\gamma\leq 3$.
+Majumdar, Evans and Zia \cite{satya,satya_2} derive exact and asymptotic results for the rate function and for the p.d.f.\ of the mass $n_i$.
+Their results provide a detailed description of LDT for i.i.d.\ variables with fat tailed distribution, to which we refer the interested reader.\ \footnote{Besides describing the case of different distributions, Refs.\ \cite{satya,satya_2} also discuss the case where the Law of Large Numbers and the Central Limit Theorem do not hold, i.e.\ $Q(x)\sim Ax^{-\gamma}$ with $1<\gamma\leq 3$.
 It can be shown that the condensation phase transition occurs also for $2<\gamma\leq 3$, but the condensed phase is characterized by anomalous (i.e\ non-Gaussian) fluctuations.
 On the contrary, no phase transition takes place in the range $1<\gamma\leq 2$.
-In the latter case, indeed, the sum of random variables can be well approximated by the largest terms \cite{Zaliapin}, and (pseudo) condensation occurs typically because large deviations spontaneously occur, as discussed also in \cite{BouchaudMezard}.
-The distribution of the maximum in the sample also exhibit interesting properties, for which we refer to \cite{evans}.
-Frisch and Sornette \cite{sf} report a similar symmetry breaking phenomenon for stretched exponential distributed variables, in the regime of {\em extreme} deviations, i.e. $\bar x\to\infty$ with $N$ large but finite.
+In the latter case, indeed, the sum of random variables can be well approximated by the largest terms \cite{Zaliapin}, and (pseudo) condensation typically occurs because large deviations are spontaneous, as discussed also in \cite{BouchaudMezard}.} The distribution of the maximum in the sample also exhibit interesting properties, for which we refer to \cite{evans}.
+Frisch and Sornette \cite{sf} report a similar symmetry breaking phenomenon for stretched exponential distributed variables, in the regime of {\em extreme} deviations, i.e.\ when $\bar x\to\infty$ with $N$ large but finite.